georgepar/mmfeat/README.md

 #### 1. Similarity and relatedness (1-simrel)

 The demo downloads images from either Google or Bing and creates BoVW or CNN representations.
 It then evaluates similarity and relatedness (i.e., Spearman correlation with human similarity ratings) on the well-known MEN and SimLex-999 datasets.
+See e.g. [Learning Image Embeddings using Convolutional Neural Networks for Improved Multi-Modal Semantics](http://www.cl.cam.ac.uk/~dk427/papers/emnlp2014.pdf)

 #### 2. ESP Game dataset (2-esp)